icons8/free/README.md

 * LayoutGrowStretch: [bool](#bool) = `False` - determines whether a layer should stretch along the parent’s primary axis (auto layout).
 * LayoutFixPos: [bool](#bool) = `False` - enables absolute position for the layer (auto layout).
 * Custom: [[string,string]](#[string,string) - key/Value map for custom properties of a layer.
 Similar to UserInfo is Sketch and PluginData in Figma.
+* Modes: [[GUID,GUID]](#[GUID,GUID) - map of variable modes.
+Key is variable collection ID.
+Value is variable mode id.
+If there is no entry in a map - mode is auto.
 * FillsId: [GUID](#GUID) - fill style id for fills.
 * BordersId: [GUID](#GUID) - fill style id for borders.
 * EffectsId: [GUID](#GUID) - effect style id.